Applications for our next cohort of Code.org facilitators are now open!

 • A minimum of 50% of the student population are underrepresented minorities.

-• The school is classified as rural per NCES (locale codes 32, 33, 41, 42, or 43), AND a minimum of 40% of the student population qualify for free/reduced lunch services.
+• The school is classified as rural per NCES (locale codes 32, 33, 41, 42, or 43), AND a minimum of 40% of the student population qualifies for free/reduced lunch services.

 Did you know?